JIENWU/CM-PHI/README.md

 # **CM-PHI: A Multi-Component Framework for Predicting Phage-Host Interactions**

 This repository contains the implementation of **CM-PHI**, a computational model for predicting phage-host interactions (PHI).
-CM-PHI integrates graph-based and sequence-based features using multi-hop attention graph neural networks, gated convolutional networks, and self-attention mechanisms.
+CM-PHI integrates sequence-level and topology-based features using multi-hop attention graph neural networks, gated convolutional networks, and self-attention mechanisms.

 ---